SebastianMeyer1989/UltraPlexer/README.md

 A preprint with accuracy evaluations will be made available soon.

 ## Program Requirements and Installation
-The programm was tested on the following Operating System: CentOS Linux release 7.5.1804 (Core).
+The programm was tested on the following Operating Systems:
+- CentOS Linux release 7.5.1804 (Core)
+- Ubuntu 18.04.3 LTS

 ### The following programming languages and packages need to be installed: